fulcro-legacy/fulcro-template/README.md

 This is a Full Stack template with specs, dev cards, and client code.
 It contains a mock login/signup screen, top-level tab routing (once logged in), etc.

-You must run the server (and use it through the server) for login to work, but ANY username/password are accepted.
+You must run the server (and use it through the server) for login to work.
 The server always approves login.

+You can login with `tony@nowhere.com` or `joe@nowhere.com`, the password is `letmein`.

 It is set up to be deployable to Heroku (or anywhere) as a standalone jar.